thiagohlopes/thiagohlopes/README.md

 ### A little about myself:
 - I currently work at startup Grão Direto
 - I work in the data engineering area
-- I have a passion for programming
+- I'm passionate about programming

 <br>